Why should you choose us?

 Anytime is a good time for a better functioning nerve system.
 Pregnant mothers find that chiropractic adjustments improve their pregnancy and make delivery easier for themselves and their baby.
 Adjusting methods are always adapted to a patients size, weight, age, and condition of health.
 We see many pregnant mothers at Chiropractic Works.

 As chiropractors we base concern ourselves with the detection, correction and prevention of vertebral subluxations (spinal misalignments) in order to improve health, naturally.
 We use specific spinal adjustments to correct the spine, to improve nerve system functions and reduce nerve interference.
-Osteopaths use a varied array of techniques to treat different parts of the body.
+Osteopaths and physiotherapists use a varied array of techniques to treat different parts of the body, especially soft-tissue injuries.

 Why do chiropractors take x-rays?

 Chiropractors take x-rays to reveal the internal structure and alignment of the spine.
 We are also concerned about underlying disease processes and disorders of the spine such as anomalies, arthritis, tumours, fractures and spinal curvatures.
 X-rays are safe at the doses required to get the pictures of your spine that we need, because we use intensification screens, filtration, collimation, sensitive films, and shielding.